bitovi/academy/src/react-vite/10-nested-routes/nested-routes.md

 #### Verify

 The existing test already cover routing, so no new tests are needed.
-Ensure the existing tests pass when you ren `npm run test`.
+Ensure the existing tests pass when you run `npm run test`.

 #### Exercise